-Our families favorite travel destination is the West Coast.
+Our family’s favorite travel destination is the West Coast.
 More specifically the Pacific Northwest, where we always settle in at Cannon Beach, Oregon.
-With a decade of repeat trips, and everyone itching to plan their next travel destination - I decided to put together a three day guide to Cannon Beach.
-Maybe someday our kids will enjoy this moment in history to look back on, but hoping you will find some useful tips for your next visit to the Oregon Coast.
+After a decade of repeat trips, and everyone itching to plan their next travel destination – I decided to put together a three-day guide to Cannon Beach.
+Maybe someday our kids will enjoy this moment in history to look back on, but hope you will find some useful tips for your next visit to the Oregon Coast.

 Day One On The Oregon Coast

 Stop in Portland